iqm-finland/KQCircuits/docs/developer/standalone.rst

 debuggers and automated testing (see :ref:`testing`) can be done, which would not be possible without the standalone KLayout module.

-There is an example Jupyter notebook `viewer.ipynb <https://github.com/iqm-finland/KQCircuits/blob/main/notebooks/viewer.ipynb>`_ in the notebooks folder, which shows how to create and visualize KQCircuits elements with the standalone KLayout module.
+There is an example Jupyter notebook :git_url:`viewer.ipynb <notebooks/viewer.ipynb>` in the notebooks folder, which shows how to create and visualize KQCircuits elements with the standalone KLayout module.
 Run it like::

     jupyter-notebook notebooks/viewer.ipynb

-Any other files in the notebooks folder will be ignored by git, so you can create your own notebooks based on `viewer.ipynb <https://github.com/iqm-finland/KQCircuits/blob/main/notebooks/viewer.ipynb>`_ in that folder.
+Any other files in the notebooks folder will be ignored by git, so you can create your own notebooks based on :git_url:`viewer.ipynb <notebooks/viewer.ipynb>` in that folder.
 This notebook requires that ``notebooks`` was specified as a feature during installation.